apache_avro/

 91 let i = zag_i64(reader)?;

-92 i32::try_from(i).map_err(|e| Error::ZagI32(e, i))
+92 i32::try_from(i).map_err(|e| Details::ZagI32(e, i).into())

 93}